CodeMrunal/Vision_Craft/README.md

-# VisionCraft - Image Classification Web App
+ VisionCraft - A Lightweight Convolutional Neural Network for Real-Time Image Classification

-A modern, professional Streamlit web application for image classification using TensorFlow/Keras models.
+A modern, professional  application for image classification using TensorFlow/Keras models.
 Upload images and get instant predictions with beautiful visualizations.

 **👩‍💻 Made by Falguni Shinde**